pereiralex/Simple-bot-handoff-sample/README.md

    AZURE_OPENAI_API_VERSION=your_api_version
    ```

-4. **Obtaining Credentials**:
+3. **Obtaining Credentials**:
    - **Azure Communication Services**:
-     - Get your endpoint URL from your ACS resource in the Azure portal
+     - Get your connection string and endpoint URL from your ACS resource in the Azure portal
-     - Generate user access tokens using the Azure Communication Services Identity SDK or through the Azure portal
+     - The app will dynamically generate user access tokens using the backend token server
    - **Azure OpenAI**:
      - Create and deploy an Azure OpenAI in Azure AI Foundry Models resource [Tutorial](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)
      - AZURE_OPENAI_ENDPOINT: This value can be found in the Keys and Endpoint section when examining your resource from the Azure portal.
      - AZURE_OPENAI_DEPLOYMENT_NAME: This value will correspond to the custom name you chose for your deployment when you deployed a model.
 This value can be found under Resource Management > Model Deployments in the Azure portal.
-     OPENAI_API_VERSION: Learn more about [API Versions](https://learn.microsoft.com/en-us/azure/ai-services/openai/api-version-deprecation).
+     - AZURE_OPENAI_API_VERSION: Learn more about [API Versions](https://learn.microsoft.com/en-us/azure/ai-services/openai/api-version-deprecation).

-5. **Important Security Notes**:
+4. **Important Security Notes**:
    - Never commit your `.env` file to version control
    - The `.env` file is included in `.gitignore` to prevent accidental commits
    - For production deployments, use a secure way to manage secrets such as Azure Key Vault